tnebooks/12th-chemistry/content.en/docs/electro-chemistry/_index.md

 #### 9.3.3 emf of a Cell

-We have learnt that when two half cells of a Daniel cell are connected, a spontaneous redox reaction will take place which results in the flow of electrons from anode to cathode.
+We have learnt that when two half cells of a Daniell cell are connected, a spontaneous redox reaction will take place which results in the flow of electrons from anode to cathode.
 The force that pushes the electrons away from the anode and pulls them towards cathode is called the electromotive force (emf) (or) the cell potential.
 The SI unit of cell potential is the volt (v).

 When there is one volt difference in electrical potential between the anode and cathode, one joule of energy is released for each coulomb of charge that moves between them.